Writing and Formatting Your Honors Thesis

 New for 2014-15: Thesis Template

-Seniors have the option to use a template of a correctly formatted thesis template which includes required elements like a title page, certificate of approval, table of contents etc. The template is not required; it is designed to faciliate proper formatting and pagination.
+Seniors have the option to use a correctly formatted thesis template which includes required elements such as the title page, certificate of approval, table of contents, etc. The template is not required; it is designed to faciliate proper formatting and pagination.

 The thesis should follow requirements set forth by the home department or developed in consultation with the thesis advisor.
 Generally, one of the formats described in the Modern Language Association (MLA), Chicago Manual of Style, American Psychological Association or other standard style manuals should be used.
 Guides illustrating correct formatting (e.g, for footnotes, bibliographies, etc.) are available in the library (see Style Guides) and in the College Bookstore.

 Unless approval by the departments and the Library is granted because of a need for a different format, the thesis page size must be 8½ × 11 inches.

 The left margin must be at least 1 ½ inches wide.
 All other margins must be at least 1 inch wide.
 The text should be double-spaced, but extended quotations may be single-spaced if indented slightly from each margin.
 Text should be in a standard font, no larger than 14 point and no smaller than 10 points.

 For preliminary pages (title page, table of contents, etc.), use lower case Roman numerals at the bottom center of the page.
 Include the title page in the count but do not number it.